Darxo/Hardened/README.md

 ### Dynamic Spawns

-- Fix HardMin in UnitBlocks not forcing them to spawn first
+- Fix Unit order in UnitBlocks not taking subparties into account
-- Fix Cost of Units with Bodyguards not being predicted correctly

 ### Swifter